Research

 How do distinct dendritic cell microenvironments influence T cell mediated immunity?

-We have established novel genetic models to temporally perturb dendritic cell lineages and our research addresses their role in inflammation, immune tolerance and tissue repair.
+We have established novel genetic models to temporally perturb dendritic cell lineages and our research addresses their role in inflammation, tumor immunity and tolerance.

 Tumor progression, metastasis and cancer immunotherapy